insighio/docs/content/cloudplatform/ui/devices/deviceCreation/_index.en.md

 Navigate to: **Devices** -> **Device List** and hit the `+` button at the **Page Toolbar** (upper right corner) to open the **Device Creation Form**.

+{{% notice note %}}
-> 🔐 Project viewers are not allowed to create devices on the project.
+🔐 Project viewers are not allowed to create devices on the project.
 The "Add new" button is not visible.
+{{% /notice %}}

 ![Device Creation Request](/images/console_tutorial/device_creation.jpg?width=60pc)